NW-Demand-Response-Emissions-Impacts/Main/data/input_data/AvoidedEmissionsRates/README.md

 # Avoided Emissions Rates
-## Compiled and documented by Lily Hahn
-## Data Source: John Ollis, Northwest Power and Conservation Council
+## Data Provided by John Ollis, Northwest Power and Conservation Council

 This directory contains hourly avoided emissions rates for 2021-2041 under baseline conditions and 5 additional policy scenarios.
 Currently the emissions rates for the 5 additional policy scenarios do not contain data for every day, so we are only running for the baseline scenario.